A/UX: Features

 A/UX has a graphical user interface (GUI) including the familiar Finder windows, menus, and controls.
 The A/UX Finder is a customized version of the System 7 Finder, adapted to run as a Unix process and to interact with the underlying Unix file systems.
 CommandShell is a GUI for the underlying Unix command-line interface.
 An X Window System server (called MacX) with a terminal program can interface with the system and run X applications alongside Finder.
-Alternatively, a fullscreen X11R4 session can run without Finder.
+Alternatively, a full-screen X11R4 session can run without Finder.

 Apple's compatibility layer allows A/UX to run applications for Macintosh System 7.0.1, Unix, and hybrids of both.
 For example, a Macintosh application can call Unix system functions, or a Unix application can call Macintosh Toolbox functions (such as QuickDraw), or a HyperCard stack can be a graphical frontend for a command-line Unix application.
 A/UX's compatibility layer uses some existing Toolbox functions in the computer's ROM, and other function calls are translated into native Unix system calls; and it cooperatively multitasks all Macintosh apps in a single address space by using a token-passing system for their access to the Toolbox.

 The Commando utility assists users with entering Unix commands, resembling the one in Macintosh Programmer's Workshop.
 Opening a Unix executable file from Finder opens a dialog box that allows the user to choose command-line options for the program using standard controls such as radio buttons and check boxes, and display the resulting command line argument for the user before executing the command or program.
 This feature is intended to ease the learning curve for users new to Unix, and decrease the user's reliance on the Unix manual.
 A/UX has a utility that allows the user to reformat third-party SCSI drives in such a way that they can be used in other Macs of that era.